Samzeeke/SeamHealth-Test/README.md

 Enter the provided email and password
 Click the login button
 Expected Outcome: Successfully logs in; validate the user dashboard or profile page.
-Actual Outcome : Login Successful, validated the user dashboard
+Actual Outcome : Login successfull, validated the user dashboard

 Automated Feedback Export (Complaints):